kodekloudhub/linux-basics-course/Security and File Permissions/03-User Management.md

 # USER MANAGEMENT

+  - Take me to the [Tutorial](https://kodekloud.com/courses/873064/lectures/17074501)
-  - In this lecture we will learn how to create and manage user accounts in Linux
+  - In this lecture we will learn how to create and manage user accounts in Linux.

   #### User Add